PGmacs

 Editing a column value

 If your table has a primary key, you can edit the contents of the table.
 To modify a value, move the cursor to the relevant column value and type RET.
-This will prompt you for the new value, and update the row to the value you specified (it sends PostgreSQL an SQL command similar to UPDATE table_name SET column_name to X WHERE pk_col1 = value1 AND pk_col2 = value2, where pk_col1 and pk_col2 are the names of the columns that comprise the primary key constraint).
+This will prompt you for the new value, and immediately update the cell to the value you specified (it sends PostgreSQL an SQL command similar to UPDATE table_name SET column_name to X WHERE pk_col1 = value1 AND pk_col2 = value2, where pk_col1 and pk_col2 are the names of the columns that comprise the primary key constraint).
+Please note that there is no undo support for editing operations; you’ll have to re-execute an update operation.

 For certain column types and very long column values, it may be more convenient to use the widget-based editing interface to edit a column value.
 Move the cursor to the relevant column value and type w.
 This will open a dedicated buffer with an editing widget suitable for that column’s type, as illustrated below for an HSTORE key->value map.